 For fiscal 2023, organic net sales are anticipated to grow roughly 4-5%.
 The net effect of divestitures, buyouts and currency movements is anticipated to lower the full-year net sales growth by roughly 3%.
 The adjusted operating profit growth at cc is anticipated between a 2% decline and an increase of 1%.
 This includes a 3-point net adverse impact of divestitures and buyouts concluded in fiscal 2022.
 Adjusted EPS growth at cc is envisioned to be flat to up 3%.
 This includes a 3-point net adverse impact of divestitures and buyouts concluded in fiscal 2022.
 Currency woes are likely to have a nearly 1% adverse impact on the adjusted operating profit and adjusted EPS.

 How Have Estimates Been Moving Since Then?

-Currently, General Mills has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, General Mills has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-Notably, General Mills has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+General Mills has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.